Sára Bejlek: Grand Slam performance

-Professional

 2021: First ITF Circuit title & top 500

 In July, she won her first and up to date biggest title at the $60k ITS Cup in Olomouc, Czech Republic, by double bagelling Paula Ormaechea in the final.
 As a result, after making her WTA rankings debut, she improved her rank by 557 positions to No. 447 in just one month.

 2022: Major & top 200 debuts

 In June, at the Česká Lípa, she won the $60k Macha Lake Open, defeating fellow Czech Jesika Malečková in the final.

 The following week, Bejlek made her Grand Slam tournament qualifying debut at Wimbledon Championships, but she was defeated by Emina Bektas.
 A month later, she defended her title at the ITS Cup, this time defeating Lina Gjorcheska in the final.

 She continued with making progress at the US Open making her major main-draw debut, after three wins in the qualifying.
-She was the youngest player in the tournament’s main draw, having been the youngest direct entrant to qualifying.
+She was the youngest player in the tournament's main draw, having been the youngest direct entrant to qualifying.